Pritam991/Data_Analysis_IPL/README.md

  IPL 2022 data analysis project would involve collecting and analyzing data related to the Indian Premier League's 2022 season, such as player and team statistics, match results, and performance trends.
+Used Dataset by Kagglehttps://www.kaggle.com/

 # 💻 Tech Stack: